 While buying a car with an older manufacturing date, you should ask a few questions and know about:

-Check if a newer variant of the car is expected to come out in future.
-Newer variants generally offer better performance due to superior engine.
+Check if a newer variant of the car is expected to come out in the future.
+Newer variants generally offer better performance due to a superior engine.
 Some offer better safety features like airbags and anti-theft devices.
 If these new features are a good add-on, do not go for the older car.

 Ask the dealer where the car was stored.
 A car stored in poor conditions is far more likely to develop defects.